 from more to better

 Agriculture today is optimized for the scale of a growing population.
 Next-generation technologies need to produce better food, better use of land and resources, better nutrition, better sustainability, better solutions for the diverse needs of people and our planet.

 Our impact investment approach aims to conquer ten huge challenges facing humanity.
 Some people call them impossible.
 We call them “Leaps”.

 we need to think big

 The scale of our mission requires significant and sustained investment of both money and time.
 We collaborate with the world’s brightest minds in biotech and agriculture, focusing on medium-to-large equity investments over a minimum time of three to five years.
 Leaps by Bayer is able to provide significant early-stage funding, allowing companies to focus on the long-term delivery of their disruptive technology, rather than short-term and lower impact results.

 Through our investments, we form targeted collaborations and new ventures, lift their talent towards a greater purpose, and maximize their probability of success.
 We accelerate the work of leading entrepreneurs with funding and active incubation to enable breakthrough ideas that achieve maturity and scale.

 Currently industry convention blocks innovation by keeping IP siloed.
 We believe this can hinder scientific breakthroughs.
 We challenge this convention by enabling the exchange of proprietary assets.
 This can include sharing our own patents or providing access to the Bayer network’s technical capabilities and 150 years of expertise.
-All of the companies we partner with remain autonomous with respect to decision making, we build our relationship from start to finish. transform the lives of millions of patients for the better.
+All of the companies we partner with remain autonomous with respect to decision making, we build our relationship from start to finish.
+Together, we aim to transform the lives of millions of patients and the health of the planet for the better.